Concurrent complex submissions

 Covid-19 and rent review

-At rent review and lease renewal, the impact of the respiratory disease COVID-19, commonly known as Coronavirus, highlights two factors that are particularly important in negotiation and rental valuation: (1) post-review evidence and (2) post-review event.
-From case-law, the principles are reasonably straightforward to understand, even if not always appreciated!
+At rent review and lease renewal, the impact of the respiratory disease COVID-19, commonly known as Coronavirus, highlights two critical factors in negotiation and rental valuation: (1) post-review evidence and (2) post-review event.
+The principles are reasonably straightforward to understand from case law, even if not always appreciated!

 (1) Post-review evidence.
 The principle is that transactions after a review/valuation date are generally admissible in evidence.
-However, the weight to be given to such evidence is a matter for assessment.
-The longer the period of time between the valuation date and the post-review date comparable, the less weight the evidence may carry.
+However, the weight to be given to such evidence is a matter of assessment.
+The longer the period between the valuation date and the post-review date comparable, the less weight the evidence may carry.

 hat happened after the valuation date is not a foreseeable event on the valuation date.
 The parties are not entitled to take into account subsequent events which showed how possibilities turned out: to do so would introduce knowledge not available at the valuation date.

-Clearly one can have regard to events that have actually occurred, or circumstances which actually existed, at any time up to the valuation date.
+One can have regard to events that have occurred or circumstances which existed at any time up to the valuation date.
 Such are “known knowns” on the valuation date.
-‘Known knowns” may include transactions on comparable properties, and other general events which may affect property values.
+‘Known knowns” may include transactions on comparable properties and other general events affecting property values.

-One can also have regard to “known unknowns” - such expectation of future events as might exist at the valuation date, provided that those would be matters that would be known in the hypothetical market at the valuation date.
-Expectations of future events often affect property values at a given date: for example, events at a national level, such as changes in interest rates, or changes in property taxation, or anticipated local events.
+One can also regard “known unknowns” - such expectations of future events as might exist at the valuation date, provided that those would be matters that would be known in the hypothetical market at the valuation date.
+Expectations of future events often affect property values at a given date: for example, events at a national level, such as changes in interest rates, changes in property taxation, or anticipated local events.

-However, actual future events must be disregarded, except to the extent they were foreseeable and actually foreseen as at the valuation date.
-Landlord and tenant cannot know for certain as at the valuation date what might happen a few months after they agree a rent.
-They can only be credited with the degree of optimism or pessimism which existed in the market on the valuation date.
+However, actual future events must be disregarded, except to the extent they were foreseeable and foreseen at the valuation date.
+Landlord and tenant cannot know at the valuation date what might happen a few months after they agree on a rent.
+They can only be credited with the degree of optimism or pessimism in the market on the valuation date.

 ML Converter